project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/sso_public_key.md

 ---
 ## Overview

-Single SignOn is a user authentication service and is usually known as (SSO).
-It is used when you log in to an application once, you are automatically signed in to other related applications.
-It is very helpful in enriching the user experience where user has to login multiple times to get access across the related applications.
+Single SignOn is a centralized user authentication service and is known as (SSO).
+It provides the capability to authenticate a user once, and be subsequently and automatically authenticated when accessing various related applications.
+It eliminates the need to separately authenticate and sign on to individual applications.

 Technically, Single SignOn makes use of a central service which orchestrates the single sign on between multiple applications.